 Classic living room multiplayer fun

-In Snipperclips, you take control of Snip and Clip (two fun-loving craft paper people) and cut your way to victory in 45 different puzzles.
+In Snipperclips, you take control of Snip and Clip (two fun-loving craft paper people) and cut your way to victory in over 75 different puzzles.
 Sometimes the objective is to put a pencil in a pencil sharpener.
 Sometimes it’s to put a basketball in a hoop.
 Whatever the objective is, it’s a blast to solve these unique puzzles.

 The main mechanic in this game is cutting each other into interesting shapes.
 (Shocker I know).
 This is very enjoyable, and coupled with the various puzzles makes the game a ton of fun.